LIST: 35 Must-Visit Historical Places in the Philippines

 Sunken Cemetery Camiguin

-Located in Catarman, Camiguin Island, the Sunken Cemetery is a unique destination marked by a cross in the middle of the sea where tombstones lie underwater.
+Located in Catarman, Camiguin Island, the Sunken Cemetery is a unique destination marked by a cross in the middle of the sea, with tombstones lying underwater.
 The sunken cemetery resulted from a series of volcanic eruptions that occurred from the 1800s up to the 1960s.
 Now, tourists flock to the cemetery and go on a short dive to explore what’s underwater.

 - Address: Barrio Bonbon, Catarman, Camiguin